 However, exercise may be more important than ever during and after menopause.

-It can improve mood, promote a healthy weight and protect your muscles and bones (34).
+It can improve mood, promote a healthy weight, and protect your muscles and bones (26).

-A mix of strength training and aerobic exercise may be the best strategy (43).
+A mix of resistance training and aerobic exercise may be the best strategy for weight loss (

-Bottom Line: Resistance and aerobic exercise can help promote fat loss while preventing the muscle loss that normally occurs around menopause.
+Resistance training and aerobic exercise can help promote fat loss while preventing the muscle loss that normally occurs around menopause.

 Here are several ways to improve your quality of life and make weight loss easier during menopause.

-Getting enough high-quality sleep is important for achieving and maintaining a healthy weight.
+However, getting enough high-quality sleep is important for achieving and maintaining a moderate weight.

-Cognitive behavioral therapy, a form of psychotherapy shown to help with insomnia, may benefit women experiencing symptoms of low estrogen.
-However, no studies have been conducted on menopausal women specifically (46).
+Cognitive behavioral therapy (CBT), a form of psychotherapy shown to help with insomnia, may benefit women experiencing symptoms of low estrogen.

 Stress relief is also important during the menopausal transition.